solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 The other interesting note is that we are using `Helm` arithmetic functions on the weights, so that we always end up with a total weight of 100, and so that a user only needs to specify a single weight in the values.

-Finally, we'll make sure the other templates are updated to use our new value structure.
-And with that, we're now ready to start testing our chart.

-## Testing helm charts, the abridged version

-There are different schools of though on how to test Helm charts.
-In Gloo, we've created some libraries so we can make sure that charts render with the expected resources when different sets of values are provided.
-Helm 3 also has some built in starting points for testing.
-In practice, a chart that is used for production should be well tested, but for this post we'll skip unit testing.

-The other technique we may use when developing these templates is regularly running the `helm install` command with the `--dry-run` flag, to ensure the template doesn't have a syntax error and the resources render as we expect.

 ## Running the workflow with our new chart